 At 19 years old I “felt called” to the ministry, and bailed on a prestigious military career to pursue full-time Christian service.
-But marrying a contentious, angry woman (Pr 21:19) immediately disqualified me (1Ti 3:11), and so my struggle to serve began.
+But marrying inappropriately promptly disqualified me, and so my struggle to serve began.
+(1Ti 3:4)

 Looking back, I see providence in my suffering; my supposed “call” was inconsistent with scripture: there’s no office of pastor in God’s church, and somehow I’ve always known being paid to teach God’s Word is unhealthy at best.
 Once our wallet is tied to our teaching, it’s impossible to be unbiased.